1988 Maldives coup attempt: Operation Cactus

-Rejaul Karim Laskar, a member of the then-ruling political party in India- Indian National Congress, stated that India's intervention in the attempted coup became necessary as in the absence of Indian intervention, external powers would have been tempted to intervene or even to establish bases in Maldives, which being in India's backyard would have been detrimental to India's national interest.
+Rejaul Karim Laskar, a member of the then-ruling political party in India, Indian National Congress, stated that India's intervention in the attempted coup became necessary as in the absence of Indian intervention, external powers would have been tempted to intervene or even to establish bases in Maldives, which being in India's backyard would have been detrimental to India's national interest.
 India, therefore, intervened with "Operation Cactus".

-The operation started on the night of 3 November 1988, when Ilyushin Il-76 aircraft of the Indian Air Force airlifted the elements of the 50th Independent Parachute Brigade, commanded by Brigadier Farukh Bulsara, the 6th Battalion of the Parachute Regiment and the 17th Parachute Field Regiment from Agra Air Force Station and flew them non-stop over 2,000 kilometres (1,240 mi) to land them over the Malé International Airport on Hulhule Island.
+The operation started on the night of 3 November 1988.
+Two Ilyushin Il-76 aircraft of the Indian Air Force airlifted the Strike Force of the 50th Independent Parachute Brigade(India), commanded by Brigadier Farukh Bulsara and comprising the 6th Battalion of the Parachute Regiment (India), A Company of 3 Para Battalion, 51 Battery of 17 Para Field Regiment, Field Platoon of 411Para Sappers, Airborne ADS of 60 Para Field Ambulance and the Signalers of 50(I) Para Brigade Signal Company in the First wave from Agra Air Force Station and flew them non-stop over 3707 kilometers to land them over the Malé International Airport on Hulhule Island and 7 Para Battalion in the Second wave of 50(I)Parchute Brigade on 4 November 1988 to Malé International Airport on Hulhule Island.
 The Indian Army paratroopers arrived on Hulhule in nine hours after the appeal from President Gayoom.

 The Indian paratroopers immediately secured the airfield, crossed over to Malé using commandeered boats and rescued President Gayoom.
 The paratroopers restored control of the capital to President Gayoom's government within hours.
 Some of the mercenaries fled toward Sri Lanka in a hijacked freighter.
 Those unable to reach the ship in time were quickly rounded up and handed over to the Maldives government.
 Nineteen people reportedly died in the fighting, most of them mercenaries.
 The dead included two hostages killed by the mercenaries.
 The Indian Navy frigates Godavari and Betwa intercepted the freighter off the Sri Lankan coast, and captured the mercenaries.
 The swift intervention by the Indian military and accurate intelligence successfully quelled the attempted coup d'état in the island nation.

 Reaction

 India received international praise for the operation.
 United States President Ronald Reagan expressed his appreciation for India's action, calling it "a valuable contribution to regional stability".
-British Prime Minister Margaret Thatcher reportedly commented, "Thank God for India: President Gayoom's government has been saved".
-But the intervention nevertheless caused some disquiet among India's neighbours in South Asia.
+British Prime Minister Margaret Thatcher reportedly commented, "Thank God for India.
+President Gayoom's government has been saved."
+But the intervention nevertheless caused some disquiet among India's neighbors in South Asia.